twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 [Build exactly what you need]: #build-exactly-what-you-need

-If it's still too much work to formalize it properly, then consider leveraging error monitoring and defensive programming to be aware of when it breaks (e.g. `assert` calls for unexpected values).
+If there's not enough time to formalize it properly, then consider deferral by leveraging error monitoring and defensive programming to be aware of when it breaks (e.g. `assert` calls for unexpected values).

 Example ([Standard Cyborg][]): I built a prototyped solution with `O(n^2)` runtime for some vertex properties.
 It worked great but we'd inevitably run into issues for larger meshes (more vertices, bigger `n`).
 As a result, we took the time to code up an `O(n)` solution before landing the PR.

+The deferral solution would have been an `assert` or `Sentry.captureException` call for when the vertex count is too high.

 # Resumable work
 I've [written about resumeable work before][resumable-work].
 The tl;dr version is: